 What Makes Wine Healthy + Exactly Where To Buy Better Options

 But these benefits can be outweighed when consuming wine that's rife with chemicals—and I'm not just talking about pesticides on the grapes.
 Winemakers draw on a list of over 60 approved additives—none of which are required to be disclosed on the bottle—that help balance tannins, acidity, mouthfeel, flavor, and more.
-There are a number of reasons to avoid these additives, including dietary preferences (many wines rely on fish bladders to clarify the product, which makes the result decidedly not vegan) and a desire to avoid ingredients like chemical sulfites (which have been linked to respiratory and gut issues) or commercial yeasts (which can be problematic for the histamine sensitive).
+There are a number of reasons to avoid these additives, including dietary preferences (many wines rely on fish bladders to clarify the product, which makes the result decidedly not vegan) and a desire to avoid ingredients like chemical sulfites (which have been linked to respiratory and gut issues1) or commercial yeasts (which can be problematic for the histamine sensitive2).

 Navigating the world of wine labels.